Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Methods

 To test rejection of nodes not contributing to a network's low-dimensional structure, we add a noise halo to our stochastic block model.
 We add $n \times f_{\textrm{noise}}$ noise nodes to the synthetic network, to give $T = n + \lfloor n \times f_{\textrm{noise}} \rfloor$ nodes in total.
 To construct $\mathbf{A}_{\textrm{sbm}}$, the first $n$ nodes have the above modular structure defined by $P(\textrm{within})$ and $P(\textrm{between})$; the additional noise nodes are connected to all other nodes, including each other, with probability $P(\textrm{noise})$.
 The weight matrix $\mathbf{W}_{\textrm{sbm}}$ is then constructed as above, sampling the strength sequence of all $T$ nodes from a Poisson distribution, and the consequent weights conditioned on the links in $\mathbf{A}_{\textrm{sbm}}$.
 Thus, both modular and noise nodes have the same expected strengths, differing only in the distribution of their weights.

-\subsection{Community detection algorithms}
+\subsubsection{Community detection algorithms}

 As benchmarks for community detection performance we use the standard Louvain algorithm \cite{Blondel2008} as an example of an agglomerative algorithm, and multi-way vector-partition \cite{Zhang2016} as an example of a divisive algorithm.
-We introduce an unsupervised version of this multi-way vector algorithm in the Supplementary Note.
+We introduce an unsupervised version of this multi-way vector algorithm in section 4 of the S1 Appendix.

-As our \edit{spectral estimation} procedure will be estimating the exact number of communities $c$, we also want a way to do community detection given the $d$-dimensional projection of $\mathbf{C}$.
+As our spectral estimation procedure will be estimating the exact number of communities $c$, we also want a way to do community detection given the $d$-dimensional projection of $\mathbf{C}$.
 We use a simple clustering in this space \cite{Humphries2011}.
 We project all nodes using the $d$ eigenvectors, and k-means cluster $p=100$ times, given $c$ clusters as the target and using Euclidean distance between the nodes.
 For each partition, node assignment to the $c$ communities is encoded in the binary matrix $\mathbf{S}$ with $S_{ij} = 1$ if node $i$ is in community $j$, and $S_{ij} = 0$ otherwise \cite{Newman2006a}; from this we compute the modularity $Q$ of each partition as $Q = \text{Tr}(\mathbf{S^T} [\mathbf{W} - \langle \mathbf{P} \rangle] \mathbf{S})$, where $\text{Tr}$ is the trace operator, and using the expectation $\langle \mathbf{P} \rangle$ over our chosen null model.
 We retain the partition that maximises $Q$.